5 Steps to Define Core Values in Company and Ideology Behind it.

 - Do the right thing, don’t be evil

 - Every frame matters

 - One Team Attitude

-- Not Taking Ourselves Too Seriously > > Articulating a company’s core values will enhance the company’s market position and differentiate it from its > competitors.
-In this light, it becomes extremely pertinent to define the core values of an organisation at the stage of > genesis of the company itself.
+- Not Taking Ourselves Too Seriously

+Articulating a company’s core values will enhance the company’s market position and differentiate it from its competitors.
+In this light, it becomes extremely pertinent to define the core values of an organization at the stage of the genesis of the company itself.

 Thoughtful well-implemented values serve as the foundation for a positive, high-performance culture as they constantly guide the company and its employees to function within an ethical and ideological framework

 A bunch of inspired, creative and ambitious youngsters- that’s Keka’s editorial team for you.
 We have a thirst to learn new subjects and curate diverse pieces for our readers.
 Our deep understanding and knowledge of Human Resources has enabled us to answer almost every question pertaining to this department.
 If not seen finding ways to simplify the HR world, they can be found striking conversations with anyone and everyone , petting dogs, obsessing over gadgets, or baking cakes.